kk00ss/Rhinodog/README.md

 ##Current state
 * readiness - Limited features, not 100% tests coverage.
 * Unit and regression tests - work in progress.
-* Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is 50% of Lucene's indexing performance on my hardware (because Lucene's English analyzer is used, and similar approach in general, but updating B-tree is quite slow)
+* Indexing performance -  on enwiki texs of size 569MB it takes 50sec with Core i7 4790K and SSD Samsung 840 EVO, which is about 40GB/Hour, which is 50% of Lucene's indexing performance on my hardware.
+Lucene's English analyzer is used, and similar approach in general, but updating B-tree is quite slow (write speed in TaskManager are much smaller) and Rhinodog uses ConcurrentSkipList for TermHash which is slower than Lucene's TermHash.
+ConcurrentSkipList - will help in developing better NRT (Near Real Time) search.
-* Performance tests were only run on generated datasets, not real tests.
-But in-memory tests show that it is comparable with Lucene, and for some cases even faster.
+* Performance tests - were run on generated documents and real tests.
+Results vary from 2-3 times slower than Lucene to same 2-3 times faster than Lucene.
+This difference depend on how do query terms correlate with each other, if they are common words that occur in almost every document - Lucene is faster, the larger the difference in term frequencies of query terms - the better it is for Rhinodog.
+Benchmarking code in main.scala describes the situation when query terms are very correlated.
 Educated guess would be - because Red-Black-Tree is faster than skip-lists.
 But it's hard to say for sure.

 ##Plans
 * Multifield documents support